init-22/FindIt/README.md

 Contributors to the code:
 Rahul Rao: https://www.linkedin.com/in/rahul-me/
-Kenny Xavier Monar Auguilar: https://www.linkedin.com/in/kenny-monar-aguilar/
+Kenny Xavier Monar Aguilar: https://www.linkedin.com/in/kenny-monar-aguilar/

 Special thanks to: